 What action do you want readers to take?
 Visit your website, call you, make an enquiry, sign-up, donate, subscribe, request more information, place an order, book an event?
 Think about your call to action.

 You won’t promote every service or product you offer in every piece of copy.
 Equally, different benefits will appeal to different audiences.
 Think about which services, products and benefits are most relevant.

 What concerns might the reader have?

 When you are trying to sell a product or service, you need to be aware of what concerns buyers may have; cost, time, effort, risk.
 What are the main objections you come across and how can you manage these?

 Stage Two: Writing

 Now you have built a brief, you can start to write your copy.
-Here are our top tips for perfecting the writing stage.
+Here are my top tips for perfecting the writing stage.

 Stick to the brief

 You’ve got a brief so stick to it.
 Think about the purpose of the copy, who the audience is and where they will be reading your copy.
 Remember to include your call to action at the end.

 Many people struggle to get started.
 They stare at a blank screen, hoping the right words will eventually come to them.
 The trick is to just start writing.
 As you write, you’ll get into the flow and ideas will come.